KILTprotocol/spec-ext-credential-api/readme.md

 Messages should be queued until the dApp calls `listen`.

-The Promise should be resolved after the dApp or the extension have finished processing the message.
+The Promise should be resolved after the dApp or extension has finished processing the message.
 If they can't handle the received message, they can reject the Promise.